cloudposse/terraform-aws-security-group/README.md

   self        = true
 }])
 ```
-That remains an option for you when inputting rules, and is probably better when you have full control over all the rules.
+That remains an option for you when generating the rules, and is probably better when you have full control over all the rules.
 However, what if some of the rules are coming from a source outside of your control?
 You cannot simply add those rules
 to your list.
 So, what to do?
 Create an object whose attributes' values can be of different types.
 ```hcl
 { mine = local.my_rules, theirs = var.their_rules }
 ```

-That is why the `rules` object has the structure it has.
+That is why the `rules_map` input is available.
+It will accept a structure like that, an object whose
+attribute values are lists of rules, where the lists themselves can be different types.

 </summary>

-The `rules` input takes an object.
+The `rules_map` input takes an object.
-- The attribute names (keys) of the object can be anything you want, but need to be known during `terraform apply`,
+- The attribute names (keys) of the object can be anything you want, but need to be known during `terraform plan`,
 which means they cannot depend on any resources created or changed by Terraform.
-- The values of the attributes are lists of objects, each object representing one Security Group Rule.
+- The values of the attributes are lists of rule objects, each object representing one Security Group Rule.
 As explained
   above in "Why the input is so complex", each object in the list must be exactly the same type.
 To use multiple types,
   you must put them in separate lists which are values of separate attributes.

+###### Definition of a rule

+For this module, a rule is defined as an object.
 - The attributes and values of the rule objects are fully compatible (have the same keys and accept the same values) as the
 Terraform [aws_security_group_rule resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group_rule),
 except
    - The `security_group_id` will be ignored, if present
    - You can include an optional `key` attribute.
 If present, its value must be unique among all security group rules in the
-     security group, and it must be known during `terraform apply`.
+     security group, and it must be known in the Terraform "plan" phase, meaning it cannot depend on anything being
+     generated or created by Terraform.

 The `key` attribute value, if provided, will be used to identify the Security Group Rule to Terraform in order to
 prevent Terraform from modifying it unnecessarily.
 If the `key` is not provided, Terraform will assign an identifier
 based on the rule's position in its list, which can cause a ripple effect of rules being deleted and recreated if
 a rule gets deleted from start of a list, causing all the other rules to shift position.
 See ["Unexpected changes..."](#unexpected-changes-during-plan-and-apply) below for more details.

 ##### `rule_matrix` input
 The other way to set rules is via the `rule_matrix` input.
 This splits the attributes of the `aws_security_group_rule`